 It is often said that “success breeds success” and there is no doubt that successful campaigns are born from great client service.
 With the changing retail environment, delivering exceptional client service has never been more important.

-Blair is a CROSSMARK Senior Client Manager based in Melbourne and was named Client Manager of the Year in 2016.
+Blair is a CROSSMARK Divisional Manager based in Melbourne and was named Client Manager of the Year in 2016.
 With more than 14 years of retail industry experience, and 7 years working in agency, Blair has a wealth of experience to share with his clients.